[KubeCon Day 3] ArgoCon 2024 Participation Report

 ⚡ Lightning Talk: Ranking Argo CD Settings in a Tier List - Gerald Nunn, Red Hat

-The speakers and audience voted to determine the tier ranking of the ArgoCD configurations, but due to time constraints, we were unable to cover everything.
+The speakers and audience voted to determine the tier ranking of the ArgoCD configurations, but due to time constraints, it was not possible to cover everything.

 - Resrouce Tracking method: Annotation